healthyregions/oeps/metadata/Urbanicity.md

 **Meta Data Name**: Urbanicity
 **Date Added**: March 20, 2020
-**Author**: Wataru Morioka, Moksha Menghaney, Susan Paykin **Date Last Modified**: January 3, 2024
+**Author**: Mahjabin Kabir Adrita, Wataru Morioka, Moksha Menghaney, Susan Paykin
+**Date Last Modified**: June, 2026
-**Last Modified By**: Wataru Morioka
+**Last Modified By**: Mahjabin Kabir Adrita

 ### Data Source(s) Description:

-#### Counties
+#### Resources

-Percentage of rural and urban population is sourced from the Census Bureau.
+-For 2010, Percentage of rural and urban population at the county level is sourced from the Census Bureau.
 Raw data and more details can be found [here](https://www.census.gov/programs-surveys/geography/guidance/geo-areas/urban-rural.html).

-#### Census Tracts & Zipcodes

-Tract and ZCTA level classifications were calculated using the [Rural-Urban Commuting Area Codes (RUCA codes)](https://www.ers.usda.gov/data-products/rural-urban-commuting-area-codes.aspx).
+-For 2010 and 2020, Tract and ZCTA level classifications were calculated using the [Rural-Urban Commuting Area Codes (RUCA codes)](https://www.ers.usda.gov/data-products/rural-urban-commuting-area-codes.aspx).
 These codes classify U.S. census tracts using measures of population density, urbanization, and daily commuting.
 A second dataset then applies the 2010 RUCA classifications to ZIP code areas by transferring RUCA values from the census tracts that comprise them.

 ### Description of Data Source Tables: